Voice Of The Customer: Why you need it and how to start your VOC program

 - Buyers say that clothes sold by a competitor are better quality

-- People talk about our brand more positively following a ban on plastic bags
+- People talk about our brand more positively following a product redesign to use only recycled plastics for plastic bags

 - Twice as many Detractors talk about Product’s ease of use